 Back on December 27, 2015, the Tip of the Night (and the related YouTube demonstration video) showed how to use the LOOKUPVALUE function in Power Pivot to approximate the VLOOKUP formula in Excel.
 The LOOKUPVALUE function is designed to look up multiple specified strings - but not all of the values in a single column.
 You can use the RELATED function in Power Pivot to accomplish this.
-Keep in mind that Power Pivot gives you the ability to run calculation for far more data than MS Excel can handle.
+Keep in mind that Power Pivot gives you the ability to run calculations for far more data than MS Excel can handle.
 If you're trying to analyze data and it's taking forever to run a formula, or simply crashing, consider the DAX (Data Analysis Expressions) functions you can use in Power Pivot.
 The same tasks can be completed in moments in Power Pivot that may take 15 minutes or much longer in Excel.

 1. Power Pivot should be available as an add-in for all users of MS Excel 2016.
 Go to File . . .
 Options . . .
 Add-ins . . .
 Manage: COM Add-ins, and Click Go.
 You'll see you have the option to to check off Power Pivot.

 2. PowerPivot will show up as a separate tab on the MS Excel Ribbon.
 On this tab go to Manage, and open the Power Pivot application.

 3. Next, on the Home tab, go to From Other Sources, and assuming that you have two Excel files that you want to review, scroll down and select 'Import data from an Excel file'

 4. Simply browse to the Excel files you want to review, and import them in the wizard one by one.
 You should now have two tables on separate tabs in Power Pivot.
 Notice that you have the option to filter the worksheets down to only the data on them that you want to import.